 WHO had earlier given the virus the temporary name of “2019-nCoV acute respiratory disease” and China’s National Health Commission this week said it was temporarily calling it “novel coronavirus pneumonia” or NCP.

 The virus Incubation Period is now 24 days

 Now there is even worse news on the virus incubation period:-

 The new coronavirus can have an incubation period of up to 24 days, scientists have discovered.

 Currently, the World Health Organisation (WHO) estimates the period between exposure to the illness and the appearance of symptoms is a fortnight.

 But experts in China have now found that the median incubation period is three days and ranges from zero to 24 days.
 Medical professionals said that if this proves correct, those in quarantine could expect to spend longer in isolation.
 In a press conference earlier on Monday, the WHO said outliers needed to be taken seriously but that at this point it would not be recommending that quarantine periods be extended.

 A long incubation period could be due to the double exposure of a patient, it is said.
 It is understood there are no plans for UK health officials to extend the 14-day quarantine period currently in place.

-Incubation period is defined as the time elapsed between exposure to a pathogenic organism, a chemical, or radiation, and when symptoms and signs are first apparent.
-In a typical infectious disease, incubation period signifies the period taken by the multiplying organism to reach a threshold necessary to produce symptoms in the host.
+The incubation period is defined as the time elapsed between exposure to a pathogenic organism, a chemical, or radiation, and when symptoms and signs are first apparent.
+In a typical infectious disease, the incubation period signifies the period taken by the multiplying organism to reach a threshold necessary to produce symptoms in the host.